Salilw1999/iesg-whitelabel-grafana/docs/sources/alerting/configure-notifications/template-notifications/reference.md

 # Notification template reference

-By default, Grafana provides predefined templates to format notification messages.
+By default, IESG provides predefined templates to format notification messages.

 You can also customize your notifications with custom templates, which are based on the [Go template language](ref:template-language).